 31 31 March 2014

-Einancial Assumption % p.a.

-Financial Assumption Nominal Nominal
+Financial Assumption % p.a.
+Nominal % p.a.
+Nominal

 Discount rate 5.00% 2.30%

 Pay increases 5.00% 2.30%

 Price inflation/Pension increases 2.70% -

 The key demographic assumption was the allowance made for longevity.
-The life expectancy assumptions are based on the Fund's VitaCurves with improvements in line with the CMI_2012 model, assuming the current rate of improvements has reached a peak and will converge to long term rate of 1.25% p.a..
+The life expectancy assumptions are based on the Fund's VitaCurves with improvements in line with the CMI\2012 model, assuming the current rate of improvements has reached a peak and will converge to long term rate of 1.25% p.a..
 Based on these assumptions, the average future life expectancies at age 65 are as follows: